 Linux gives you the freedom to do whatever you want with your system.
 Unlocking the root user is one of those freedoms.

-If, for some reasons, you decided to enable the root user, you can do so by setting up a password for it:
+If, for some reason, you decide to enable the root user, you can do so by setting up a password for it:

 sudo passwd root

 Again, this is not recommended and I won’t encourage you to do that on your desktop.
-If you forgot it, you won’t be able to change the root password in Ubuntu again.
+If you forget it, you won’t be able to change the root password in Ubuntu again.